Why Saint Lucia's Climate Matters for Your Trip

 August Through October: Peak Rainfall and Hurricane Season

-Saint Lucia's wet season arrives in June but intensifies significantly by August.
+The wet season intensifies further from August through October.
 August and September see average temperatures of 28°C82°F, the warmest months of the year.
-September is particularly wet, with 75 mm3 in of rainfall.
+September is particularly wet, averaging around 225 mm8.9 in of rainfall.
+October is typically the wettest month, averaging around 260 mm10.2 in of rain.

-Winds during this period remain surprisingly calm at 14-15 km/h9 mph, gentler than winter months.
-This is because trade winds weaken during hurricane season, even though Saint Lucia sits outside the primary hurricane belt.
-Humidity climbs to 87% across these months, making the air feel muggy.
+Winds during this period average 20-21 km/h12-13 mph, gentler than winter months.
+Trade winds weaken during hurricane season, though Saint Lucia sits south of the primary hurricane belt.
+Humidity climbs to around 87% across these months, making the air feel muggy.

 November: Transition Back to Dry Season

 November marks the transition out of peak hurricane season and toward the dry season.
-Rainfall decreases to 54 mm2.1 in, and temperatures cool slightly to an average of 27°C81°F. Winds remain light at 17 km/h11 mph, and humidity sits at 89%.
+Average rainfall totals around 235 mm9.3 in, still heavy but an improvement from October.
+Temperatures cool slightly to an average of 26°C79°F. Winds average 23 km/h14 mph, and humidity averages around 89%.

 This is an underrated month for value-conscious travelers.
 Weather improves day by day as the month progresses, hurricane risk diminishes significantly, and prices remain reasonable compared to December.
 The island still carries the lush greenery of the wet season but increasingly resembles the reliable conditions of the dry season.